roboticsuic/Walk-Engine/Description.md

 ![pieces](https://github.com/roboticsuic/Walk-Engine/blob/main/Images/intial_pieces.jpeg)
 The work mentioned in the introduction was adapted to a knee exoskeleton instead of a full exoskeleton.
 We took the following pieces: 11, 8, 7, 6, 12, 13, 14, 26, 28, 4, 5 and some were adapted, for example the foot.
 This happened because when the scale was reduced, the foot did not fit the patient's foot and we had to increase the width.

+This is the scheme it has to be followed to assemble the cirucit.
+It incorporates the stepper motor, the easy driver along with the sensor and the arduino.
 ![scheme](https://github.com/roboticsuic/Walk-Engine/blob/main/Images/scheme.png)

 **SolidWorks**.